madrigal1/micro-snippets-plugin/README.md

 `plugin install snippets`

-## View Help file for this plugin inside micro editor
+## To view the Help file for this plugin, inside micro editor

-When installed, to view the help file.
+When the plugin is installed, to view the help file from inside micro editor typein below:

 <kbd>Ctrl</kbd> <kbd>e</kbd>